mixxxdj/manual/source/chapters/djing_with_mixxx.rst

 the rates of all other decks that also have the Sync button lit.
 There is no need to set specific decks to be a master or followers.
 You can play, stop, eject, load, and queue any track with master sync and it won't interrupt the playback of the other decks.
-Changing the rate of stopped deck will change the rate of playing decks, however.
+However, changing the rate of a stopped deck will change the rate of playing decks.

 Master Sync will also notice if one of your tracks is double the BPM of another track and match them correctly.
 So if you want to mix a 140 BPM drum & bass